 - The cover letter header

-Your cover letter header occupies the prime real estate at the very top of the page and serves two important purposes.
-The first is to identify your cover letter with the necessary contact information like your full name, phone number and even social media handles.
+The header of your office administrator cover letter occupies the prime real estate at the very top of the page and serves two important purposes.
+The first is to identify you with the necessary contact information like your full name, phone number and even social media handles.

 The second purpose is to add a touch of attractive formatting to an otherwise plain document.
 A cover letter template can help you find just the right balance between professional and stylish.